KatNezabydka/ci_cd/README.md

-# 🚀 CI/CD for Django on EKS with Helm
+# 🚀 CI/CD for Django on EKS with Jenkins and Argo

-This project demonstrates how to deploy a Django application on AWS EKS using Terraform, Docker, ECR, and Helm.
+This project demonstrates how to deploy a Django application on AWS EKS using Terraform, Docker, ECR, Jenkins and Argo

 ---